 The United Nations Development Programme (UNDP) in Namibia in collaboration with UNICEF Namibia officially launched the Vehicle-Grid-Integration (VGI) and Electric Vehicle (EV) project at its United Nations House in Windhoek today.

-According to Ms. Bhatia this historic event is a first of its kind in Africa.
-She recalls “the talks for this project started in 2016 and I am happy that we are finally ready to showcase this project and these EVs to Namibia and the world.”
+According to Ms Alka Bhatia, UNDP Namibia Resident Representative, this historic event is the first of its kind in Africa.
+She recalls that “the talks for this project started in 2016 and I am happy that we are finally ready to showcase this project and these EVs to Namibia and the world.”
 This pilot project is the first installation of VGI technology in Namibia, and the first at a UN compound in Africa, standing to demonstrate the solution to internal and external stakeholders, with the aim to trigger widespread adoption of EVs across the country.

 Joining the ceremony remotely from Copenhagen, Denmark, Mr. Gerald Demeules, Global ICT Advisor at the UNDP Office of Information Management and Technology (OIMT) said during his speech: “Many people are accelerating the shift from ICE [internal combustion engine] to EVs because green e-mobility is profitable.
 Profitable because EVs offer more value by offering the grid operator to store energy: a buy-low, sell-high dynamic.
 This marks enormous strides with incredible potential in reducing CO2 [emissions] and inspiring many more to follow suit”.